NationalLibraryOfNorway/ngx-mime/CONTRIBUTING.md

   git push my-fork my-fix-branch
   ```

-- In GitHub, send a pull request to `ngx-mime:master`.
+- In GitHub, send a pull request to `ngx-mime:main`.
 - If we suggest changes then:

   - Make the required updates.